gek169/Simple_ISA/README.md

 # Simple, Embeddable, Performant Virtual Machine Language

+SISA16 is an extremely lightweight virtual machine designed to replace languages like Lua for program extension.

+## Why is SISA16 special?

+* Minimal dependence on the host operating system.
+A very minimal C standard library will build the assembler and emulator just fine.

+* CPU architecture independence- With the exception of floating point arithmetic (And to a limited extent, signed integer division) all SISA16 operations are fully architecture independent.
+A softFP implementation is planned.
+	Fixed point arithmetic is provided as an alternative to floating point if needed, and signed integer division can be simulated in software if needed.

+	The emulator and assembler are confirmed to work on many different architectures of varying endiannesses.

+* Unique.
+SISA16 is no ordinary virtual machine. it is self-sandboxing (Self-encapsulating, capable of creating Jails)

+* Trivially embeddable.
+Implement five small and easy-to-understand functions in a single header file to add SISA16 scripting to any system.

+* Ready for deployment. the assembler can build, execute, and disassemble binaries for debugging.

+* Public domain.
+No IP attachments whatsoever.
+The only IP restriction on the entire repository is the Ncurses binding in d.h.
+There are 4 lines under the Ncurses license, which is a permissive free software license.
+	If you want to have fully public-domain code, compile without Ncurses.

 Build Statuses:

+gek169/Simple_ISA:

+Ubuntu (x86_64):
 ![build personal](https://github.com/gek169/Simple_ISA/actions/workflows/c-cpp.yml/badge.svg)

+Macos:
 ![build macos personal](https://github.com/gek169/Simple_ISA/actions/workflows/c-cpp_macos.yml/badge.svg)

+C-Chads/Simple_ISA:

+Ubuntu (x86_64):
 ![build cchads](https://github.com/C-Chads/Simple_ISA/actions/workflows/c-cpp.yml/badge.svg)

+Macos:
 ![build macos cchads](https://github.com/C-Chads/Simple_ISA/actions/workflows/c-cpp_macos.yml/badge.svg)

 This repository contains the SISA16 standalone emulator source,